I know very well that trying to learn AutoCAD on your own can be a very daunting task, I was at that point once in my life.

 AutoCAD will not be the only CAD program you are going to use in the future, you will be thankful if you master the English base, all CAD programs handle similar commands and uses.

 Where should you start to learn AutoCAD for Free?

 When I say where you should start, I will tell you which places will help you learn the basics of the program on your own:

 YouTube: It’s an online university, you can learn practically everything on YouTube, channels that teach AutoCAD for free there are many.

-Program help: if you press F1 in AutoCAD you will find detailed help on how each of the commands work and many more details about the program, it is worth spending time.
+Program help: if you press F1 in AutoCAD you will find detailed help on how each of the commands works and many more details about the program, it is worth spending time on.

 Peers and colleagues: Sometimes the best way to learn is to watch other people doing things, look at the working methods of other colleagues, ask questions and be curious about the functions of the program.